 There is a theory in finance and economics called the “Big Bank Theory” which asserts that governments — through the Central Bank or the Federal Reserve (in the case of the US) — will not allow a “big bank” to collapse because the economic impact of such occurrence will surely be great.

-That is exactly the rationale behind last week’s bailout of the American International Group (AIG) by the US Federal Reserve (Fed).
+That was exactly the rationale behind last week’s bailout of the American International Group (AIG) by the US Federal Reserve (Fed).

 Says the Fed: A disorderly failure of American International Group could hurt the already delicate financial markets and the economy.
 It could also lead to substantially higher borrowing costs, reduced household wealth and materially weaker economic performance.